mrsarm/ah/README.md

-Command line tool "ah": **Another Huffman** encoder to compress and decompress files, with the cool addition of the verbose mode, that display useful information like the encoding table and the Huffman binary tree.
+Command line tool "ah": **Another Huffman** encoder to compress and decompress files, with the cool addition of the verbose mode, that display useful information like the encoding table, the Huffman binary tree and a compression summary.

 Let's encode the word _"banana"_ from the input stream, show encoding info and store the encoded result in the `banana.ah` file: